sboutin44/cornami/README.md

 # Cornami

 ## Compiler Intern Exercise
-This repository contains my answer to the following exercice:
+This repository contains my answer to the following exercise:

 A Tree represents an object with left and right nodes, as well as an integer value and a kind enumeration saying if it is an operator or operand.
 The tree represents an expression of the form (a+b) - c, and can be represented like this:
 ```